mwganson/ThreadProfile/README.md

 #### Release notes:<br/>
+* 2021.09.02 (version 1.71)<br/>
+** bug fix -- generated threads were failing check geometry with self-intersections ** Change Quality defaults for the different thread types.
 * 2021.08.25 (version 1.70)<br/>
 ** add * in front of current setting in settings dialog ** remove shapebinders in part design and just put the helix in the body